Download free computerized mp3 audio file of this column

 I heard Dad and Mom (she was almost 40 when I was born) talk about things that impacted their generation.
-At the time, it seemed old-fashioned to me.
-But as I grew older, I realized that I had been privileged to be personally educated and influenced by people who had lived in and experienced a world that was quickly passing away--a world that my peers had absolutely no insight to.
+At the time, it seemed old-fashioned and archaic to me.
+But as I grew older, I realized that I had been privileged to be personally educated and influenced by people who had lived and experienced a world that was quickly passing away—a world that my peers had absolutely no insight to.

-Think about it: my grandfather was born in 1880.
+Think about it: My grandfather was born in 1880.
 My grandfather!
-That was only two generations ago for me; and this is 2017.
+That was only two generations ago for me, and this is 2023.

 My father and grandfather were old school.
 They didn’t believe in debt.
 The only thing I know that my dad borrowed money for was our house.
 If he couldn’t afford it, he didn’t buy it.
 It was that simple.
 When granddad passed away, he left no debts; and when my dad passed away, he left no debts.

 When I graduated from high school and went to college, I had to work a full-time job in order to pay my own way.
-I worked in a factory, a grocery store, sold vacuum cleaners, and did whatever I had to do to pay my way through school.
+I worked in a factory, a grocery store, sold vacuum cleaners and did whatever I had to do to pay my way through school.
 Dad couldn’t afford to pay my way through college; and I didn’t expect him to.
 There was no such thing as handouts or entitlements in the Baldwin household.
 If you got it, you worked for it.
-I learned that lesson early on when I got my driver’s license and wanted my own car.
-You guessed it: I had to earn the money for it, buy my own gas and oil, insurance, car repairs, etc. But that life lesson has served me well throughout my life.

-Oh, I should tell you this part of the story: my mother never had any children before me.
+Oh, I should tell you this part of the story: My mother never had any children before me.
 She had been told by doctors that she had a medical condition that would prevent her from ever having children.
 But shortly after she and my dad were married, Dad started praying that the Lord would give them a son and that their son would grow up to be a preacher.
-And in spite of everything the doctors had told my mom--and at the age of almost 40--she gave birth to a little boy.
+And in spite of everything the doctors had told my mom—and at the age of 40—she gave birth to a son.
 And, well, that little boy grew up and became a preacher.
 And, of course, that little boy was me.

 I still have vivid memories of my dad and the life lessons he taught me.
-I remember the stories he told me about growing up in the early years of the Twentieth Century; about the Great Depression; about the war; about the time my granddad had to take a man’s life in self-defense; about his drinking days; about the hobo jungles; about the welding jobs; about the spiritual revival that took place in Pendleton Prison after he told his life story to the inmates there; about the pain and sorrow his drinking had inflicted upon his first wife and my two half-sisters and the lifelong grief and remorse he had over all of that; about Harvey Hicks; and about his miraculous conversion.
+I remember the stories he told me about growing up in the early years of the Twentieth Century; about the Great Depression; about the war; about the time my granddad had to take a man’s life in self-defense; about his drinking days; about the hobo jungles; about the welding jobs; about the spiritual revival that took place in Pendleton Prison after he told his life story to the inmates there; about the pain and sorrow his drinking had inflicted upon his first wife and my two half-sisters and the heartfelt grief that he never got over; about Harvey Hicks; and about his miraculous conversion.

-My dad has been in Heaven for over 24 years now, and he is still the most influential man in my life.
+Without a doubt, my dad is the most influential man in my life.
 I’ve never known a more courageous yet compassionate man.
 He was as hard as a nail and as soft as a pillow at the same time.
 He feared no one but God; and he loved God with all of his heart.
 He is the greatest man I’ve ever known.

 © Chuck Baldwin